-We have audited the accompanying financial statements of Morgan View, Thurgood Marshall Hall and Legacy Hall Student Housing (the Project), a project of Maryland Economic Development Corporation (MEDCO), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of Morgan View, Thurgood Marshall Hall and Legacy Hall Student Housing (the Project), a project of Maryland Economic Development Corporation (MEDCO), as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Morgan View, Thurgood Marshall Hall and Legacy Hall Student Housing as of June 30, 2023 and 2022, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Project as of June 30, 2024 and 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Opinions

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of Morgan View, Thurgood Marshall Hall and Legacy Hall Student Housing and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We are required to be independent of the Project and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.